About Me

 My academic interests are primarily at the intersection of frontier technologies and society.
 I am particularly interested in understanding how new technologies affect labor, migration, and livelihoods on a global level.

-Currently, I'm conducting research with Professor Diag Davenport at the Responsibility Lab, exploring bias diffusion in algorithms.
+Currently, I'm a Graduate Student Instructor (GSI) teaching 'Introduction to Public Policy' to undergraduate students with Professor Amy Lerman.
+I am also conducting research with Professor Diag Davenport at the Responsibility Lab, exploring bias diffusion in algorithms.

 In anticipation of my graduation in the spring, I'm seeking research positions where I can deepen my understanding of these dynamics and contribute to evidence-based policy solutions.